 So that was the caption from the picture.
 This writing appeared above it:

 “Jimmy Butler broke the Chicago Bulls’ franchise record for most points in a half set by Michael Jordan earlier in the season.
 The two have a striking resemblance, and one tipster tells us there’s a reason why.
 Butler may be MJ’s illegitimate child.
 This sounds crazy but they do look a lot alike.”

-First of all, Jimmy Butler wasn’t born until September 1989 so there’s that.
-Secondly, Michael Jordan didn’t marry his first wife, Juanita, until November 1989 so there’s that.
-Yes, the two would have been engaged when the alleged affair with Butler’s mother took place and while the whole thing is technically possible, especially given Jordan’s reported history of relationships outside of his official relationships, the whole thing is just crazy.
+First of all, Jimmy Butler wasn’t born until September 1989.
+Secondly, Jordan didn’t marry his first wife, Juanita, until November 1989.
+Yes, the two would’ve been engaged when the alleged affair with Butler’s mother took place.
+While the whole thing is technically possible, reports Bleacher Report, especially given Jordan’s reported history of relationships outside of his official relationships, the whole thing is just crazy.